 Wouldn’t you know it, there sure is!

 For the last decade medical research has increasingly demonstrated that heart disease is caused not by high cholesterol levels, but by inflammation and oxidative damage.
-A full explanation of these mechanisms is beyond the scope of this post, but for more details you can read two previous articles: Cholesterol Doesn’t Cause Heart Disease and How To Increase Your Risk of Heart Disease.
+A full explanation of these mechanisms is beyond the scope of this post, but for more details you can read this previous article: How To Increase Your Risk of Heart Disease.

 So, if we want to prevent and even treat heart disease, we need to address the causes of inflammation and oxidative damage.
 Again, there’s not room to go into great detail on this here but in general the primary causes of inflammation and oxidative damage are 1) a diet high in polyunsaturated oil (PUFA) and refined flour and sugar, 2) lack of physical activity, 3) stress and 4) smoking.